An ergodic control problem for many-server multiclass queueing systems with cross-trained servers: Introduction

 By $\sorder(g)$ we denote the subspace of $\order(g)$ containing function $f$ satisfying

 Infimum over empty set is regarded as $+\infty$. $\kappa_1, \kap_2, \ldots,$ are deterministic positive constants whose value might change from line to line.

 The organization of the paper is as follows.
 The next section introduces the setting of our model and state our main result on the convergence of the value functions.
-In Section~\ref{S-ergodic} we formulate the limiting controlled diffusion and state our results on the ergodic control problem with state dependent control set.
-Section~\ref{S-spatial} obtains various results for the controlled diffusion and its HJB which is used to prove Theorem~\ref{T-HJB} from Section~\ref{S-ergodic}.
+In Section~\ref{S-ergodic} we formulate the limiting controlled diffusion and state our results on the ergodic control problem with state dependent action space.
+Section~\ref{S-spatial} obtains various results for the controlled diffusion and its HJB which are used to prove Theorem~\ref{T-HJB} from Section~\ref{S-ergodic}.
 Finally, in Section~\ref{S-optimality} we obtain asymptotic lower and upper bounds for the value functions.